-The Russian Federation has sent a proposal package to the US on organising the return of an estimated 1.7 million Syrian refugees to pre-war areas of Syria, reported Russian news agency TASS.
+The Russian Federation has sent a proposal package to the US on organising the return of an estimated 1.7 million Syrian refugees to pre-war areas of Syria, TASS reports.

 The announcement came from the head of the Russian National Defence Centre Colonel General Mikhail Mizintsev at a meeting set up by the Defense and Foreign Ministries on Friday.